LabSound/labsound-c/README.md

 # LabSound C bindings

-These bindings are compatible with top of tree LabSound.
-They will also work with upcoming release 1.3.0.
+These C bindings are compatible with top of tree LabSound.

+The beginnings of a Python wrapper is included, but not yet compiling.
+Help welcome :)

 copyright (c) 2022- Nick Porcino
 MIT License

 ## Getting Started

-To build the demo, install LabSound.
-Installing LabSound will also install libnyquist.
-Use cmake to configure this project, with a CMAKE_SYSTEM_PREFIX set to the install prefix used for LabSound.
+To build the bindings and demo with an existing LabSound installation, set `-DCMAKE_SYSTEM_PREFIX=/path/to/installRoot`.
+If this path is not provided, the build will automatically fetch LabSound.

 To use the bindings in your own project, include labsound-c.cpp into your project directly, and also link to libnyquist and LabSound.

 ## Interface

+Although labsound-c.cpp is implemented in C++, the interface in labsound-c.h exposes symbols for C.

 Strings are supplied to labsound-c via string slices.
 These are compatible with all languages you are likely to bind LabSound to, as there is no requirement that the string be zero terminated.

-Although labsound-c.cpp is implemented in C++, the interface in labsound-c.h exposes symbols for C.

 ```c
 typedef struct {